-This e-book contains material protected under International and Federal Copyright Laws and Treaties.
-This e-book is intended for personal use only.
+This e-book contains material protected under International and for personal use only.
 Any unauthorized reprint or use of this material is prohibited.
 No part of this book may be used in any commercial manner without express permission of the author.
-Scholarly use of quotations must have proper attribution to the published work.
-This work may not be deconstructed, reverse engineered or reproduced in any other format.
-The entire ebook in its original form may be shared with other users.